 Less than $50,000

-- Sixty-one percent of seniors are expecting to receive support from their parents during their first year after graduation.
-Out of the class as a whole, 18 percent said they expect “substantial” support, which can include rent.
+Sixty percent of respondents expect to receive financial support from their families during their first year out of college.
+Seventeen percent indicated they expect to receive “substantial” support, which could include rent or living expenses.

-- Similar to last year, 19 percent of respondents will graduate with student loans.
-Of those students, 35 percent say those loans have impacted their plans for after graduation.
+Twelve percent of seniors will graduate with student loans.
+Of that number, 41 percent reported the loans have impacted their post-graduate plans.